BDI-pathogens/phyloscanner/phyloflows/vignettes/07_age_analysis.md

 ![](07_age_analysis_files/figure-markdown_strict/posterior-1.png)

 That’s it for now.
-Of course we would like to run the MCMC chain for longer, perhaps 10,000 sweeps.
+Of course we would like to run the MCMC chain for longer, perhaps 10,000 steps.
 To check for convergence, calculate effective sample sizes, and quantiles of the posterior distribution, have a look at the other vignettes.